How to write content for the Plone Documentation.

 Setting the highlighting mode for the whole document:

-.. highlight:: shell All code blocks in this doc use console highlighting by default:: some shell commands
+.. highlight:: console All code blocks in this doc use console highlighting by default:: some shell commands

 If syntax highlighting is not enabled for your code block, you probably have a syntax error and Pygments will fail silently.